olileo1/tutorials/stochastic_and_statistics.md

 * We have some observations in the form of data from some real world phenomen
 * We use that observations to get a **probabilistic model** that describes the real world phenomen
 * We can use the model to make predictions about the future.
-If the model is good, our predictions will be good as well
+If the model is good, our predictions will be good as well.

+In my words, the relationship between probability theory and statistics is, that **probability theory** helps you formulate a **probabilistic model** describing your real world phenomen, while **statistics** provides the tools to combine the assumptions, you packed into your **probabilistic model**, with real world observations.